Binding immunoglobulin protein: Neurodegenerative disease

 As an ER chaperone protein, BiP prevents neuronal cell death induced by ER stress by correcting misfolded proteins.
 Moreover, a chemical inducer of BiP, named BIX, reduced cerebral infarction in cerebral ischemic mice.
 Conversely, enhanced BiP chaperone function has been strongly implicated in Alzheimer's disease.

 Metabolic disease

 BiP heterozygosity is proposed to protect against high fat diet-induced obesity, type 2 diabetes, and pancreatitis by upregulating protective ER stress pathways.
 BiP is also necessary for adipogenesis and glucose homeostasis in adipose tissues.

 Infectious disease

 Prokaryotic BiP orthologs were found to interact with key proteins such as RecA, which is vital to bacterial DNA replication.
 As a result, these bacterial Hsp70 chaperones represent a promising set of targets for antibiotic development.
 Notably, the anticancer drug OSU-03012 re-sensitized superbug strains of Neisseria gonorrhoeae to several standard-of-care antibiotics.
 Meanwhile, a virulent strain of Shiga toxigenic Escherichia coli undermines host cell survival by producing AB5 toxin to inhibit host BiP.
-In contrast, viruses rely on host BiP to successfully replicate, largely by infecting cells through cell-surface BiP, stimulating BiP expression to chaperone viral proteins, and suppressing the ER stress death response.
+In contrast, Dr. Amy Shiu Lee and others pioneered the discovery that viruses rely on host BiP to successfully replicate, largely by infecting cells through cell-surface BiP, stimulating BiP expression to chaperone viral proteins, and suppressing the ER stress death response.